On groups of diffeomorphisms of the interval with finitely many fixed points: Introduction

 \begin{prop} For any $N\geq 1$, any irreducible subgroup of $\mathrm{Diff}_{+}(I)$ where every non-identity element has at most $N$ fixed points is isomorphic to a subgroup of $\mathrm{Aff}_{+}(\mathbb{R})$. \end{prop}

-Let us point out that, in $C^{1+\epsilon }$-regularity, Proposition \ref{thm:third} is proved in \cite{A2} under somewhat weaker conclusion, namely, by replacing the condition ``isomorphic to a subgroup of $\mathrm{Aff}_{+}(\mathbb{R})$" with ``solvable", and in $C^2$-regularity by replacing it with ``metabelian".
+\begin{rem} Let us point out that, in $C^{1+\epsilon }$-regularity, Proposition \ref{thm:third} (the extension of H\"older's Theorem) is proved in \cite{A2} under somewhat weaker conclusion, namely, by replacing the condition ``isomorphic to a subgroup of $\mathrm{Aff}_{+}(\mathbb{R})$" with ``solvable", and in $C^2$-regularity by replacing it with ``metabelian".
 Subsequently, another (simpler) argument for this result is given in the analytic category, by A.Navas \cite{N1}.
+In the $C^1$ class, Proposition \ref{thm:third} is proved in \cite{A3} where it is shown that non-affine irreducible subgroups are non-discrete in the $C^0$ metric; this is sufficient for the claim of Proposition \ref{thm:third}. {\em Alternatively}, let us recall that in \cite{A1}, we have indeed proved the following claim: {\em Let $\Gamma \leq \mathrm{Diff}_{+}(I)$ be an irreducible subgroup containing a free semigroup in two generators $f, g$ such that either $f'(0) = g'(0) = 1$ or $f'(1) = g'(1) = 1$.
+Then $\Gamma $ is not $C_0$-discrete, moreover, there exists non-identity elements in $[\Gamma , \Gamma ]$ arbitrarily close to the identity in the $C_0$ metric}.
+On the other hand, by Mueller-Tsuboi trick \cite{MN, T, M} we can always arrange the derivative at the end point 1 (or at the end point 0) to be 1, hence we obtain Proposition \ref{thm:third}, as well as the above claim about the existence non-identity elements in $[\Gamma , \Gamma ]$ arbitrarily close to the identity, independently of the discussion in \cite{A3}. \end{rem}

+\begin{rem} The major key tool of obtaining an extension of H\"older's Theorem in \cite{A2} is {\em local transitivity}.
+It implies {\em dynamical 1-transitivity} (proximality) but it is significantly stronger than that.
+While the dynamical 1-transitivity can be obtained in a more general setting of $\mathbf{\Phi }$ (see the discussion in \cite{A3}, pp.11-13), local transitivity seems to be a more sensitive property; \cite{A3} makes no direct efforts in this direction even for some restricted sub-classes.
+Proposition \ref{thm:weakt} provides local transitivity property in the setting of the whole class $\mathbf{\Phi }^{\mathrm{diff}}$ (instead of just $\mathbf{\Phi }^{\mathrm{diff}}_N$ as in \cite{A2}, see Proposition 1.2 and 1.4 there).
+We also need to emphasize that in the proof of Theorem \ref{thm:main} , we use only the dynamical 1-transitivity instead of full strength of local transitivity. \end{rem}

-In full generality and strength, Proposition \ref{thm:third} is proved in \cite{A3}.
-Thus we need to prove only Proposition \ref{thm:first}, \ref{thm:weakt} and \ref{thm:second}.
-The first of these propositions is proved in Section 2, by modifying the main argument from \cite{A1}.
-The second and third propositions are proved in Section 3; in the proof of the third proposition, we follow the main idea from \cite{A4}.
+Since Proposition \ref{thm:third} is established, we need to prove only Proposition \ref{thm:first}, \ref{thm:weakt} and \ref{thm:second}.
+The first of these propositions is proved in Section 2, by modifying the main argument from \cite{A1} (Let us also point out that another modification of the main result of \cite{A1} has been presented in \cite{A3}).
+The second and third propositions are proved in Section 3; in the proof of the third proposition, we follow the main idea from \cite{A4}, but our argument here is simpler.
+Notice that Proposition \ref{thm:second} establishes the so-called Girth Alternative in the class $\mathbf{\Phi }^{\mathrm{diff}}$.
+In any class $\mathcal{C}$ of finitely generated groups, $\mathcal{C}$ is said to satisfy the \textit{Girth Alternative} if any group from the class $\mathcal{C}$ has either infinite girth or is virtually solvable.
+We refer the reader to \cite{S} or \cite{A6} for basic properties of girth; in \cite{A7}, the Girth Alternative is proved for the classes of word hyperbolic, one-relator and linear groups, and in \cite{A4}, it is proved for the class $PL_{+}(I)$.